Hollywood Film Awards

-The Hollywood Film Awards are an American motion picture award ceremony held annually since 1997, usually in October or November.
+The Hollywood Film Awards were an American motion picture award ceremony held annually from 1997 to 2019, usually in October or November.
 It was founded by Carlos de Abreu and his wife Janice Pennington.
-The gala ceremony takes place at the Beverly Hilton Hotel in Beverly Hills, California.
+The gala ceremony took place at the Beverly Hilton Hotel in Beverly Hills, California.
 The 2014 ceremony, broadcast by CBS, was the first to be shown on television.
 The 2016 ceremony, celebrating its 20th anniversary, took place on November 6, and was hosted by James Corden.

-The awards are known for being given to films that have yet to be released and for a lack of transparency in the selection process.
+The awards became known for being given to films that have yet to be released and for a lack of transparency in the selection process.
 The Los Angeles Times stated, "the selection process could be charitably described as 'vague,' with the primary criteria being the winners' promise to attend the ceremony."
+It has been discontinued since 2019.